 What Are The Features To Look For?

-Just like full size guitars, there are certain features in a travel guitar that help them to stand out as better than the others.
+Just like full-size guitars, there are certain features in a travel guitar that help them to stand out as better than the others.
 First of all, is it small enough?
 Of course, this is going to depend on your specific needs – if you’re taking it in your car, or even on a train or bus, your size needs will differ from somebody who is planning to take their guitar somewhere with actual size restrictions, on an aircraft for example.
 If you do plan to fly with your guitar, look for instruments that specifically mention that they fit in an overhead bin in their description.

 Another important feature to look for is overall build quality and durability.
-Travel guitars will likely see a lot of miles, and over those miles they’ll undoubtedly pick up some scars.
+Travel guitars will likely see a lot of miles, and over those miles, they’ll undoubtedly pick up some scars.
 How well a travel guitar can hold up to these dings is down to how well it’s made.
-The unusual size and shape of many of these instruments does mean that finding aftermarket gig bags or even hard cases is difficult at best, so it’s always a good idea to look out for guitars that come with a case of some description to provide some protection between uses.
+The unusual size and shape of many of these instruments means that finding aftermarket gig bags or even hard cases is difficult at best, so it’s always a good idea to look out for guitars that come with a case of some description to provide some protection between uses.

 Travel guitars are so varied in style and functionality that it can be hard to know where to get started if you’ve never shopped for one before.
 Fortunately, the manufacturers have put a lot into improving the intelligence of their design in recent years, so function isn’t always sacrificed for form.